ngounou-tp/alx-system_engineering-devops/README.md

 #!/bin/bash
-i am the main repository
+directory for the script shell i am a read me file